UN Chief Urges Global Unity In Mobilizing Efforts To Defeat Coronavirus - UrduPoint

 As the UN Special Envoy in Yemen works to convene the parties to discuss COVID-19 crisis management and nationwide ceasefire mechanisms, the conflict has spiked despite expressed support for a truce by the Government and warring parties.

-"I call on all governments and movements involved and their supporters to put an end to the catastrophic conflict and humanitarian nightmare and come to the negotiating table", implored the UN chief.
+"I call on all governments and movements involved and their supporters to put an end to the catastrophic conflict and humanitarian nightmare and come to the negotiatting table", implored the UN chief.

 Turning to Libya, although the warring parties have welcomed calls to stop the fighting, clashes have escalated drastically on all frontlines, obstructing efforts to effectively respond to COVID-19.